rana3128/Nodejs-reactjs-mongodb-autocomplete/README.md

 i am hoping that you already know basics of Nodejs and Reactjs

+or you download "react_node_autocomplete" folder than go to command line and enter to this folder than run this command
+1. npm install
+2. npm run client_install

+and connect to your localhost mongodb data base create database and table check config folder.

 for more information contact at : rana3128@gmail.com  or +91-8077762194